 Notification of acceptance or rejection by the City will be made to all firms.

-The city of Colusa reserves the right to waive informalities and to reject any and all proposals.
+The City of Colusa reserves the right to waive informalities and to reject any and all proposals.
 This RFP does not commit the city to award a contract, pay any costs incurred in the preparation of proposals, or to procure or contract for supplies or services.
 The city also reserves the right to waive minor irregularities in any proposal.

 The City of Colusa reserves the right to negotiate with any qualified source or to cancel in part or in it’s entirely this RFP if it is in the best interest of the City to do so.
 The City may require the selected consultant to participate in negotiations, and submit such costs, technical or other information that may result from these negotiations.